alberto-escobar/inventory-app/README.md

 1. create the page `.jsx` file in `frontend/src/pages`
 2. add a route to `App.jsx` that leads to the page
 3. _optional_ add link to the page in `frontend/src/components/BottomNav.jsx`

+## How to deploy to Render

+1. make account